ibm-cloud-docs/logs-router/mng-data.md

 {{site.data.keyword.logs_routing_full_notm}} does not store any log data.

-## How your data is stored and encrypted
+## How is data stored and encrypted
 {: #data-storage}

 ### Configuration data